-Responsible person: Assistant Head teacher
+Responsible person: Assistant Headteacher

-Contents Page Number
+Content Page No.

-Hailey Hall Philosophy 3
+1. Hailey Hall Philosophy 3

-Respect for all 3
+2. Respect for all 3

-Promoting positive behaviour 3
+3. Promoting positive behaviour 3

-Staff Responsibility 4
+4. Staff Responsibility 4

-Pupil Responsibility (Code of Conduct) 4
+5. Pupil Responsibility (Code of Conduct and School Uniform expectations) 4/5/6

-The Curriculum and Learning 6
+6. The Curriculum and Learning 7

-Behaviour management through Hertfordshire Steps (Step 6
+7. Behaviour management through Hertfordshire Steps 7

-On & Step Up)
+8. Step On and 7

+9. Step Up 8

-Bullying 7
+10. Bullying 8

-Anti-racism 8
+11. Anti-racism 9

-Searching and Confiscation Procedure 8
+12. Searching and Confiscation Procedure 9

-Persistent disruptive and dangerous behaviour (R&R / Fixed 8
+13. Persistent disruptive and dangerous behaviour (R&R) 10

-Term Exclusion)

-Permanent exclusion 9
+14. Suspension / Exclusion 10

-Hailey Hall School Philosophy
+1. Hailey Hall School Philosophy

-We aim to be a dynamic school, which offers a safe and stimulating learning environment where pupils are able to develop socially, emotionally and academically.
+1.1 We aim to be a dynamic school, which offers a safe and stimulating learning environment where pupils are able to develop socially, emotionally, and academically.
 This will provide the best setting for our pupils to become effective citizens and life-long learners.

-Respect for all
+2. Respect for all

-Hailey Hall School is committed to excellence and will endeavour to support all learners to be successful.
+- 2.1 Hailey Hall School is committed to excellence and will endeavour to support all learners to be successful.
 Everyone has a part to play in the promotion of high standards of behaviour.
 We aim to create an environment in which pupils can learn and develop to their full potential.
 We encourage good behaviour through high expectations and mutual respect between pupils and staff.
-We believe that every member of our school community should feel valued, respected and treated as an individual.

-At Hailey Hall it is recognised that appropriate behaviour and good order is a necessary prerequisite to effective teaching and learning.
-Every member of staff strives to develop the whole person, including spiritual, moral, social and cultural education.
-Within our school community, we aim:

-- To be welcoming and inclusive. - To maintain, encourage and promote positive behaviour, self-discipline and respect. - To create a firm and consistent approach throughout the school.
-To encourage independence and personal confidence. - To support the development of self-esteem and self-respect by distinguishing between a pupil and that pupil's behaviour. - To encourage consideration for others in the community by promoting respect, courtesy, tolerance, teamwork, trust and honesty. - To develop pride in the school, in work, in effort as well as achievement.
+We believe that every member of our school community should feel valued, respected, and treated as an individual. - 2.2 At Hailey Hall it is recognised that appropriate behaviour and good order is a necessary pre-requisite to effective teaching and learning.
+Every member of staff strives to develop the whole person, including spiritual, moral, social, and cultural education.
+Within our school community, we aim: - To be welcoming and inclusive - To maintain, encourage and promote positive behaviour, self-discipline, and respect - To create a firm and consistent approach throughout the school.
+To encourage independence and personal confidence - To support the development of self-esteem and self-respect by distinguishing between a pupil and that pupil's behaviour - To encourage consideration for others in the community by promoting respect, courtesy, tolerance, teamwork, trust, and honesty - To develop pride in the school, in work, in effort as well as achievement.

-Promoting positive behaviour
+3. Promoting positive behaviour

-All learners, parents, staff and visitors who come into school have responsibility for promoting positive behaviour by demonstrating clear values and principles through:

-- Teaching right from wrong, honesty and respect for others. - Encouraging internal discipline, self-management of behaviour and a sense of responsibility for positive behaviour. - Praising positive behaviour. - Providing pupils with exciting experiences that will create positive feelings and therefore good behaviour. - Being good role models through patterning and copying. - Using scripts, repetition and structure. - Using consistent, clear and agreed boundaries. - Comfort and forgiveness. - The school adopts a 'Growth Mindset' approach, where pupils learn to value their mistakes and move forward from them. - Resilience is promoted and celebrated through our positive point's procedure. - Encourage positive peer group influences
+- 3.1 All learners, parents / carers, staff, and visitors who come into school have responsibility for promoting positive behaviour by demonstrating clear values and principles through: - Teaching right from wrong, honesty and respect for others - Encouraging internal discipline, self-management of behaviour and a sense of responsibility for positive behaviour - Praising positive behaviour - Providing pupils with exciting experiences that will create positive feelings and therefore good behaviour - Being good role models through patterning and copying - Using scripts, repetition, and structure - Using consistent, clear, and agreed boundaries - Comfort and forgiveness - The school adopts a 'Growth Mindset' approach, where pupils learn to value their mistakes and move forward from them - Resilience is promoted and celebrated through our positive point's procedure - Encourage positive peer group influences.

-Staff responsibility
+4. Staff responsibility